ErinK/toolchain/README.md

 ## Basic Structure
 `<head>`, `<header>`, and `<footer>` sections are the same across all pages. `active` class has been added to menu items for styling purposes.
 The cookie consent modal box is also the same on all pages and is located just after the opening `<body>` tag.

-There are 3 different basic page templates.
+There are 3 basic page templates.
 You'll note the differences in the `<main>` section of each page.

 Details below: